What to bring, what to expect and how to make the most of it.

 - Check the weather: From bluebird to the Williwaws, in Resurrection Bay and the Gulf of Alaska, it's always changing.
 Some folks love the wild seas, while others may struggle.
 Either way, if you know what to expect, you can plan ahead.
 Our tours operate rain or shine.
 From spring through fall, be prepared for temperatures ranging from 50° to 70°F, with the ever-present possibility of rain and wind.
 All our vessels offer heated, enclosed cabins, but to really experience the wildlife and glaciers of Kenai Fjords, you’ll want to spend some time on the observation decks.
 Dress in layers, so you can adjust as needed.
 One of the best place to get the forecast is from the National Weather Service website.

-- Read up on what's been seen: Wildlife sightings aren't ever a guarantee.
+- Catch up on what's been seen: Wildlife sightings aren't ever a guarantee.
 But there are trends.
-By checking our Captain's Log, you can get a good sense of what wildlife we've been spotting recently.
-This will allow you to read up and learn more about what you see when you see it.
-Did we see humpbacks bubble-net feeding yesterday?
+By checking our social media, you can get a good sense of what wildlife we've been spotting recently.

 - Pack appropriately: Once you know the weather, get your bag ready.

 - Child car seats are allowed providing the design is flat-bottomed ('rocking' bottoms are not permitted for safety reasons)

 - Binoculars (a limited number are available for rent onboard)

 - A medium weight middle layer garment, such as a fleece or sweater.